lacework/terraform-gcp-config/examples/environment-variables-project-level-config/README.md

 # Environment Variables for Project Level Config
-The following provides an example of integrating a Google Cloud Project with Lacework, and configuring the Terraform Provider for Google and the Terraform Provider for Lacework using environment variables.
+The following provides an example of integrating a Google Cloud Project with Lacework and configuring the Terraform Provider for Google and the Terraform Provider for Lacework using environment variables.

 ```hcl
 terraform {